Agent Skills: Debugging

 Description

 "Use when debugging bugs, test failures, or unexpected behavior.
 Triggers: 'why isn't this working', 'this doesn't work', 'X is broken', 'something's wrong', 'getting an error', 'exception in', 'stopped working', 'regression', 'crash', 'hang', 'flaky test', 'intermittent failure', or when user pastes a stack trace/error output.
-NOT for: test quality issues (use fixing-tests), adding new behavior (use implementing-features)."
+NOT for: test quality issues (use fixing-tests), adding new behavior (use develop)."

 Debugging